hiqdev/hiqdev.github.io/_posts/2016-03-11-renamed-reppy-to-heppy.md

 is Extensible Provisioning Protocol used for registrar-registry communication to register and manage domains.

-It's gradually approaching usable state.
+hEPPy is gradually approaching state when it's going to be usable.